 - State Board of Equalization Members

 - County and City Treasurers

 - Special Districts (i.e. Fire, Water, Community Services Districts)

-A complete list of offices more information is presented on the Form 700 Reference Pamphlet.
+For more information and a complete list of offices that must file, view the Form 700 Reference Pamphlet.

 The Form 700 shall not be required if the candidate has filed, within 60 days prior to the filing of his or her declaration of candidacy, a statement for the same jurisdiction pursuant to Government Code Section 87202 or 87203.

 Candidates and/or Officeholders of City Offices must contact their appropriate City Clerk for more information regarding the filing of the Statement of Economic Interests Form 700.